 Responding to the petition for review

 If you are not the party requesting review, you can file a response and any relevant evidence or documents to be considered by the reviewing officer.
-Email the response and relevant documents to the Hearings Unit within seven days of receipt of the petition for review, and serve them on all other parties listed on the petition for review.
+Email the response and relevant documents to the Administrative Hearings unit within seven days of receipt of the petition for review, and serve them on all other parties listed on the petition for review.

 How the review is conducted